ByteTools Logo

 Cost Alert Thresholds

-• Avg tokens per request +30% - Check for prompt bloat
+• Avg tokens per request spike - Check for prompt bloat

-• Cache hit rate below 70% - Review cache strategy
+• Cache hit rate drop - Review cache strategy

-• Quality score drops below 4.0/5 - Revert recent changes
+• Quality score drop - Revert recent changes

-• Monthly budget 80% consumed - Implement rate limits
+• Monthly budget nearing limit - Implement rate limits

-• Single endpoint >30% of total cost - Priority optimization target
+• Single endpoint dominates total cost - Priority optimization target

 Frequently Asked Questions